ballerina-platform/module-ballerinax-cdata.connect/ballerina/Module.md

 You can also define `<username>`, `<password>` and `<url>` as configurable strings in your Ballerina program.

 ### Step 3: Invoke the connector operation
-1. Use the Ballerina CData Connect client connector to consume the CData Connect Cloud API.
-For more information on working with each data source, see [Data Sources](https://cloud.cdata.com/docs/Data-Sources.html).
-When you write SQL queries, be sure to specify the **Connection Name** and **Data Source Name** in the [Connections](https://cloud.cdata.com/docs/Connections.html) tab of the CData Cloud dashboard.
+1. Use the CData Connect connector to consume the CData Connect API.
+When you write SQL queries, be sure to specify the **Connection Name** and **Data Source Name** in the [Connections](https://cloud.cdata.com/docs/Connections.html) tab of the CData Connect Cloud dashboard or in the CData Connect Server.

     Now let’s take a look at a few sample operations.

-    Use the `query` operation to query data from the Salesforce API.
     Let’s assume,
     - `Salesforce1` is the connection name.
     - `Salesforce` is the data source name.

-    - `Lead` is the table name.
+    Use the `query` operation to query data from the Salesforce API.

     Following is a sample code to query data from a Salesforce table named `Lead`.